 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 Mandatory Travel Insurance:

-International airfare; charter flight from Oslo to Longyearbyen ($395 per person, subject to change); passport or visa expenses; laundry; meals, beverages or sightseeing not included in itinerary; premium wines, liquors and champagnes; communication charges and optional activities; all items of a personal nature; travel insurance; excess baggage charges; airport departure tax; fuel surcharge may apply.
+International airfare; charter flight from Oslo to Longyearbyen; passport and visa expenses; laundry; premium wines, liquors and champagnes; communication charges and internet access; all items of a personal nature; travel insurance; excess baggage charges; airport departure tax; fuel surcharge may apply.